wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 tags: [administration, dashboards]
 sidebar: doc_sidebar
 permalink: wavefront_monitoring.html
-summary: Monitor and troubleshoot the health of your Wavefront instance.
+summary: Monitor and troubleshoot your Wavefront instance and examine version information.
 ---

 If system performance seems to be deteriorating, you can examine your Wavefront instance and Wavefront proxy with the Wavefront system dashboard, and look at internal metrics to investigate the problem.

 This page discusses monitoring your Wavefront instance.
+It includes a section about examining versions of dashboards and alerts.
 See [Monitoring Wavefront Proxies](monitoring_proxies.html) for details on investigating proxy issues.

 ## Wavefront Internal Metrics Overview